huynd2210/Hippodrome/README.md

 - **`last-column`**: Knights must reach the last column (positions 3,7,11,15)
 - **`center`**: Knights must reach center squares (5,6,9,10)
 - **`corners`**: Knights must reach corner squares (0,3,12,15)

-## Notes

-- The solver uses lowercase 'x' to represent empty squares
-- Board states are represented as 16-character strings in row-major order
-- The web interface automatically replaces spaces with 'x' in board representations
-- Solution paths are stored as semicolon-separated board states
-- Since there are only 1 available space, and no captures are allowed, this means that the queen functions identically as kings.
-Thus we treat queens as kings in order to reduce the total amount of board configurations down to just 415k.

-## Recent Updates

-- **Binary encoding**: Implemented compact binary format for 85-90% size reduction
-- **Unified frontend**: Single Flask app supporting both binary and database backends
-- **Cloud deployment**: Optimized for Render, Heroku, and other cloud platforms
-- **Performance**: Faster loading with in-memory binary indexing
-- **Cleanup**: Removed redundant files and organized utilities